|The Ogletown-S. Newark Region's "Fab Four" (not)

 Part of the process of going forward and healing from the loss of the beautiful Orphanage Property to development is examining all of the circumstances which led us to where we are now.
 We have reviewed their lengthy, and sometimes redundant Timeline, written by Senator Bryan Townsend, and Representative Edward Osienski, where they present their side of the story in their failure to successfully provide Ogletown with the parkland that they so need, and deserve.
 We feel that most of their story and timeline is subjective.
 In other words, their word against what really should have happened since 2013.
 While their introductions and the timeline itself are both filled with sincerity and sentiment, and although they may have e-mails to substantiate some of their claims, much of their story is what you call "hearsay", because it cannot be substantiated or proven.
-In the spirit of fairness, we do acknowledge that both did step up towards the end, including getting State funds committed, and Senator Townsend making himself more available to Advocates (Rep Osienski largely ignored our e-mails, and did not attend meetings with us, allowing Sen. Townsend to take charge of communications.)
-But it is our opinion, after careful review of their timeline, that their efforts came too late, and contributed to the loss.
-It is our opinion that, by not notifying constituents early in the process, they contributed to the project progressing as far as it did.
+Yes, both did appear to step up in the end, including getting State funds committed, and Senator Townsend was making himself more available to Advocates (Rep Osienski largely ignored our e-mails, and did not attend meetings with us, allowing Sen. Townsend to take charge of communications).
+But it is clear to us, after careful review of their timeline, that their efforts came too late, and contributed to the loss.
+By not notifying constituents and Advocates early in the process, they contributed to the project progressing as far as it did.

 "Many feel more public notice and a four-year, instead of a two year, community grassroots campaign would have made the difference.
 I don’t believe that.
 I believe that if your state/county elected official have your best interest in mind and the willingness to work their tails off to achieve it, then that should be all that is needed."

-Our State and County (D) legislators are definitely in the running.
+Our State and County (D) legislators, that's who.